This post may contain affiliate links, view our disclosure policy.

 Here are the items on our beach packing list that we always bring when we are expecting to find shells:

-• A fine mesh sea shell bag for each member of your family: Stores shells and allows the sand and water to drain through (kids LOVE these!)
+- A fine mesh seashell bag for each person to store shells while allowing sand and water to drain through (kids LOVE these!)

-• Net: Carrying a net will allow you to scoop up shells that roll in with the waves
+- A fishing net to help scoop up shells that roll in with the waves

 In addition to bringing along these items, other tips for finding shells include: